 Diuretics (water pills)

-If you take any diuretics (medications that make you urinate more often), ask the doctor performing your procedure what to do.
+If you take any diuretics, ask the healthcare provider doing your procedure what to do.
 You may need to stop taking them the day of your procedure.
-Diuretics are sometimes called water pills.
-Some examples are furosemide (Lasix) and hydrochlorothiazide.

 Learn how to care for your PleurX catheter, if needed

-If you will have a PleurX catheter after your procedure, your nurse will teach you how to care for it before your procedure.
-For more information, read the resource About Your PleurX™ Drainage Catheter .
+If you’re having a PleurX catheter placed, your nurse will show you how to care for it before your procedure.
+For more information, read About Your PleurX™ Catheter .

 Get a letter from your doctor, if needed

-If you have an automatic implantable cardioverter-defibrillator (AICD), you will need to get a clearance letter (a letter that says you can the procedure) from your cardiologist (heart doctor) before your procedure.
+If you have an automatic implantable cardioverter-defibrillator (AICD), talk with your cardiologist (heart doctor) about your procedure.
+You may need to get a clearance letter from them before your procedure.
+A clearance letter is a letter that says you can have the procedure.
+Follow your care team’s instructions.

 Arrange for someone to take you home, if needed

-If you will be leaving the hospital the same day as your procedure, you must have a responsible care partner take you home.
+If you’ll be discharged (leaving the hospital) the same day as your procedure, you must have a responsible care partner take you home.
+A responsible care partner is someone who can help you get home safely.
+They should be able to contact your care team if they have any concerns.
 Make sure to plan this before the day of your procedure.